©2011-2023 Less Accounting

-There are many ways to improve cash flow, so let’s take a look at some of the strategies that have been working for our clients.
+Cash flow is the movement of money in and out of your nonprofit organization.
+There are many ways to improve cash flow, so let’s take a look at some of these proven strategies and how you can implement them for your nonprofit.

-A cash flow forecast is an estimate of the amount of money you expect to flow in and out of your business every week, month or even a year.
+A cash flow forecast is an estimate of the amount of money you expect to flow in and out of your business every week, month, or even year.

 It’s particularly useful when you foresee a cash shortage coming up, so you can apply a corrective action before it’s too late.

-You can build your own simple cash flow forecast template using a spreadsheet, or you can save time and use our free cash flow forecast template by emailing us at email@example.com
+You can build your own simple cash flow forecast template using a spreadsheet or find a free nonprofit cash flow forecast template online.

 Do you really need to be paying for the most expensive customer relationship (CRM) software, or will a simple spreadsheet do the trick?